 Customer Service for sportsbooks has become a focus, mostly because of reviews like this.
 A poor review can make a big difference for a sportsbook hoping to compete in what has become a very competitive market.
 DRF Sportsbook, with years of experience catering to bettors in the American market got a head start on customer service options available.

 Unfortunately, DRF’s experience has not quite translated into what we hoped was a top-tier set of customer service options.
 We had to search for any Customer Support but eventually found it at the very bottom of the main page.
 Other competing sportsbooks have an easily accessed tab that takes bettors to the support options.

 Once we clicked through the Customer Support tab, we were underwhelmed.
-There was a somewhat disappointing FAQ section that addresses account information, and basic questions about deposit and withdrawal options but the section was limited and not nearly on par with other sportsbooks at your disposal.
+There was a somewhat disappointing FAQ section that addresses account information, and basic questions about deposit and withdrawal options.
+In addition, the section was limited and not nearly on par with other sportsbooks at your disposal.

-The site lacked any Live Chat options that is almost becoming an industry standard, a customer support phone number or even an email address for customers to contact.
+The site lacked any Live Chat options that are almost becoming an industry standard.
+It’s also missing a customer support phone number or even an email address for customers to contact.
 After a fair amount of searching, we did find CService2@drf.com.
 But the address is not readily available.

 DRF Sportsbook does offer an awkward “Ticket” system in which you will have to enter your email address in order to have a customer service rep contact you via email.
 It seems an inefficient and arduous way to have any queries addressed.
 Overall, improvements could be made here.